Sayantand938/anki-utils/guidelines/gk_explanation_guidelines.md

 3. **Output Details:**

-   - Save the `noteId` and the corresponding `htmlSummary` in the output JSON file.
+   - Save the `noteId` and the corresponding `modifiedExtra` in the output JSON file.
    - Ensure the output adheres to the specified format.

 4. **Key Principles:**